andersondomingues/orca-mpsoc/README.md

 ## Third-Party Work

 - HF-RISCV.
 The hf-riscv core is maintained by Sergio Johann (sjohann81).
-More information on his work can be found at [his repository](https://github.com/sjohann81).
-Also, our model of hf-riscv core is very based on the one provided by him.
+See [his repository](https://github.com/sjohann81).
+The version of HellfireOS that we use in the project is a fork from Johann's HellfireOS, which can be found [here](https://github.com/sjohann81/hellfireos)

 - HEMPS (and HERMES).
 The GAPH group maintains the HEMPS project.
 More information on their work can be found at [their website](http://www.inf.pucrs.br/hemps/getting_started.html).
 Provided network-on-chip router model is based on the RTL models available at [their repository](https://github.com/GaphGroup/hemps).